Dadoum/dfenestration/README.md

 _and explaining my design choices_

 An all-purpose GUI framework written in D. Like GTK or Qt. \
-But not an application framework.
+But not an application framework, so it won't manage multiple instances and an app and wrap cross-process communication.

+Still, I want it to be suitable to make a full desktop environment!

 To be more precise, I distinguish the GUI part from the app part.